This is an open label, randomized, multicenter study evaluating the activity of lasofoxifene

 Inclusion Criteria:

-1. Postmenopausal women defined as:
+Postmenopausal women are defined as:

-1. >/= 60 years of age with no vaginal bleeding, or
+1. ≥60 years of age with no vaginal bleeding over the prior year, or

-standards, or
+institutional standards, or

 3. surgical menopause with bilateral oophorectomy.
+Note: premenopausal women who

 2. If possible, a biopsy of metastatic breast cancer tissue will be obtained to provide

-laboratory, according to ASCO/CAP guidelines, using slides, paraffin blocks, or
+American Pathologists (ASCO/CAP) guidelines, using slides, paraffin blocks, or

 paraffin samples.
 If a biopsy is not possible, the ER and HER2 status from the tissue

-and HER2−.
+is ER+ and HER2-.

 3. Locally advanced or metastatic breast cancer with radiological or clinical evidence of